biocatiit/website/content/pages/users_apply.rst

 :category: users
 :slug: applying-for-time

+BioCAT is an NIH-supported Biotechnology Research Resource.
+Anyone can use the facility for free by putting in an application through the APS GUP program.
+These applications are reviewed on the basis of feasibility and scientific merit.
 Obtaining time at the BioCAT facility is a multiple-step process.
 Below is a listing of the eleven things you need to do---from start to finish---to acquire, use, and complete time at BioCAT.
 Please also check the `APS new user checklist <http://www.aps.anl.gov/Users-Information/Getting-Started/User-Checklist>`_.

 #.  `Discuss Your Proposed Experiment with Us <{filename}/pages/contact.rst>`_

-    Our facility is very flexible and can accommodate most experiments that fall within our `supported techniques <{filename/pages/about_biocat>`_.
+    Our facility is very flexible and can accommodate most experiments that fall within our `supported techniques <{filename}/pages/about_biocat.rst>`_.
     We strongly encourage you to discuss your experiment with the `user liaison <{filename}/pages/contact.rst>`_ for your technique.
 This will save a lot of time assembling and debugging your set-up giving you more time to acquire high-quality data